 Many clients opt to undertake a product transfer with their existing lender.
 However, is this always the best option?
-Some of the product transfer rates offered by lenders are very competitive.
+Some of the product transfer rates offered by lenders are not competitive.
 As a result, if you are still seeing a potential increase in your monthly mortgage payments when assessing the products available to you, it could be time to look at alternative lenders.

 To speak to an impartial remortgage advisor, enquire online or call us on 0300 124 5655

 - Remortgage as your current deal is ending

 - Can I remortgage with my current lender?

 - What is the maximum amount I can borrow?